Wallethub/cjs2web/README.md

 ### Code usage

-`transform` function accepts the filename and an optional options object.
+The `transform` function accepts the filename and an optional options object.
 Option names are the same as the explicit parameter names of the command line tool.
 The return value is a Deferred object.